 Cr.
 3. (3-3-0).
-Prerequisite(s): EDEN 6350, EDEN 6355, and EDEN 6356 development.
+Prerequisite(s): EDEN 6350, EDEN 6355, and EDEN 6356This course introduces students to the practices underlying the field of economic development.
 Economic development is a field that has grown in importance in recent years as the post-modern economy in the United States has evolved away from traditional manufacturing jobs towards service-oriented industries.
 This restructuring has heightened the competition between cities for economic growth and new development, leading to a new wave of strategies and programs to develop new industries or attract relocating firms.